shayanafzal/DataMiners/technology.md

 We will be using the method of __ for our Machine Learning Model.

 ## Dashboard
-We will use Javascript & HTML for the dashboard to view and analyze the difference in our results.
+We will use Javascript & HTML for the dashboard to view and analyze the difference in our snack bar results.